reshailnaeem/groq-gpt/README.md

 # GroqGPT
-A Streamlit app that can use all Groq models in a ChatGPT-like interface.
+A Streamlit app to use all Groq models in a ChatGPT-like interface.

 Parts of this project are based on ollama_pdf_rag by tonykipkemboi, available at https://github.com/tonykipkemboi/ollama_pdf_rag.